NOW, LOVE

 • ICYMI: Check out the research we cited: Examining racial bias as a potential factor in pedestrian crashes.

-Week 7 | Provide Unbiased Services
+Nugget 7 | Provide Unbiased Services

 • Check out this study or this recent NY Times story about bias in the health care sector.